 sandbox for my non-modular, abstraction-busting

 approach to organizing large-ish projects.

-My hope is that these repos act like foundational “meta layers” that help peel back some of the complexity in my larger projects like SubX or Mu, and so make them more accessible to others.
+My hope is that these repos act like foundational “meta layers” that help peel back some of the complexity in my larger Mu project, and so make it more accessible to others.
 They aren't really intended to be read in a browser, so git clone them (Mac or *nix) and try following the Readme.
 Comments and feedback most appreciated, particularly if you're moved to try building something using them.